Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Conclusions

 In terms of KEM performance, SABER is the clear winner, executing its basic operations in under a millisecond; the TLS handshake in under \SI{90}{\milli\second}.
 At the other end, SIKE's performance makes it an unlikely choice; the empty TLS handshake taking over \SI{8}{\second}.
 It is true that there is at least one finely-tuned version written in assembly which performs better.
-However, such fine-tuning is very expensive in terms of initial production and ongoing maintenance.
-It would also make the implementation platform-dependent.

-We have introduced a set of five notions---Venerability, $\mathit{NP}$-hardness, Problem Reduction, ROM-security and QROM security---which should be considered when trying to pin down how certain we are that a particular algorithm is secure or not.
-Whilst lattices are proving a fertile area for cryptographic systems, it is interesting to note that the systems (to date) do not reduce to the $\mathit{NP}$-hard SVP.
-The factors also show SIKE in a bad light; it is only five years old, and not proven $\mathit{NP}$-hard.
-It might yet prove to be secure, but it is unlikely to be the system of choice for constrained devices.

-There is a trade-off between the speed of the system and uncertainty about the security of the cipher system.
-For signature schemes, MQDSS presents us with good balance.
-It has survived through over 30 years of cryptanalysis, and stands on the strongest theoretical basis of all the ciphers we have examined.
-In that light the \SI{250}{\milli\second} operating times are reasonable.

-Cryptography is a blend of theory and practice, and post-quantum cryptography in particular is a very fast-paced area.
-We have shown that many of the contenders for standardisation are suitable in practice for single-board ARMv8 constrained devices.